By J. L. Starkey

 Facts and Truths

-Morris B. and John Wood knew that Indians were preparing to attack emigrants, but they felt relatively safe on 22 August.
-As the day wore on, they fell back to the rear of the group as they struggled to drive two injured steers.
+Morris B. and John Wood knew that Indians might be preparing to attack, but they felt relatively safe on that August day when they fell back to the rear of the group as they struggled to drive two injured steers.
 It was a careless move, according to Wood, and it would have tragic repercussions.

 Isolated from the rest of the group, Morris B. and John soon found themselves pursued by over 100 Indians armed with guns and intent on attacking.
 Wood wrote that the Indians were “flanking around us…[and] they fired on Rowe and myself.”